Find Affordable College Courses

 Clemson, SC

 Clemson University ranked #9 on this year’s Most Popular Engineering Doctor’s Degree Schools in the Southeast Region list.
-Clemson is a fairly large public school located in the large suburb of Clemson.
+Clemson is a very large public school located in the large suburb of Clemson.

 About 30% of the students majoring in engineering at the school are women while 70% are male.

-University of South Florida - Main Campus came in at #10 in this year’s edition of the Most Popular Engineering Doctor’s Degree Schools in the Southeast Region ranking.
-USF Tampa is a fairly large public school located in the large city of Tampa.
+University of South Florida - Main Campus did quite well in this year’s ranking of the most popular places for engineering students to get a doctor’s degree.
+It came in at #10 on the list.
+USF Tampa is a fairly large public school located in the city of Tampa.

 Women make up 37% of the engineering majors at the school.

-Read full report on Engineering at University of South Florida - Main Campus
+Full Engineering at University of South Florida - Main Campus Report

 Best Engineering Colleges by State

-Explore the best engineering colleges for a specific state in the Southeast region.
+Explore the best engineering schools for a specific state in the Southeast region.

 State Degrees Awarded